martinLARD/SSM-model/README.md

 # SSM-model
-Model for Calcium Dynamic in OPCs.
+# Model for Calcium Dynamics in OPCs

-The file SSM.py is a python script to modelise the SSM model.

-The SSMDeterminist.ODE file is a julia script for xppAUTO (SSM model without noise and diffusion term).
+This repository contains code for modeling calcium dynamics in Oligodendrocyte Precursor Cells, based on the research from [cite paper].

+## Features

+- **Stochastic Simulation**: The Python file is used for the stochastic simulation of calcium dynamics.
+- **Bifurcation Analysis**: The `.xpp` file is used in XPPAuto for bifurcation analysis.
+    Licence : Informations sur la licence du projet.